Today I am going to introduce a new concept for Python developers: typeclasses.

 Conclusion

-We have come a long way, from basic stacked isinstance()
+We have come a long way, from basic stacked isinstance() conditions - through OOP - to typeclasses.

 I have shown, that this native and pythonic idea deserves wider recognition and usage.
-And our extra features in dry-python/classes
+And our extra features in dry-python/classes can save you from lots of mistakes and help to write more expressive and safe business logic.

 As a result of using typeclasses, you will untangle your structures from behavior, which will allow you to get rid of useless and complex abstractions and write dead-simple typesafe code.
 You will have your behavior near the structures, not inside them.
 This will also solve the extendability problem of OOP.

-Combine it with other dry-python
+Combine it with other dry-python libraries for extra effect!

 Future work